uit-cosmo/cosmoplots/README.md

 conveniently available from the `combine` function in `cosmoplots`.

 An example is shown below.
 Also see the [`tests`](./tests/) directory for more examples.
+A `help` method that prints the `imagemagick` commands that are used under the hood is also available.

 ```python
 import matplotlib as mpl